teorems/teorems/README.md

 - 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in Data Science/Data Analytics
+- 👀 I’m a Data Analyst.
 - 📫 How to reach me : teorems@gmail.com

 <!---